phound-inc/persistent-websocket/README.md

 An automatically-reconnecting websocket wrapper that respects server reachability and good backoff practices

-### ALPHA QUALITY - Still lots of tests to be written and bugs to be found
+### BETA QUALITY - Not a lot of production testing yet.
+Please report bugs!

 ## Features